- Things to Do

 Everywhere you go in Jacksonville, you’ll find avid runners zipping along sidewalks, trails, and beaches.
 It’s a destination made for runners with stunning views, cool breezes, oak covered roads, and a fitness culture that makes you want to head outdoors and hit the trails.

 Here are the top spots for obtaining a runner’s high in the Bold New City of the South.
+Download your guide to the best places to run in Jax.

 Expanding along the St. Johns River, the Riverwalk perfectly combines the serenity of the water with the urban core’s upbeat vibe.
 Perhaps the most popular running route in Jacksonville, joggers begin at the YMCA in Historic Brooklyn and head toward the San Marco Southbank.
 Crossing two pedestrian bridges to traverse downtown creates a perfect five mile out-and-back loop.
 Most of this route curves around glittering water.